arun-apad/cookpad_sandwushi/README.md

 **Please note:**

 > All resources used to build the project and app are for demonstrating exclusively for this assignment and have no intention of using/publishing it anywhere.
+The model trained on this, allfood_model has an accuracy of only at about 60%.

-> I got data from Food101 data from [https://www.vision.ee.ethz.ch/datasets\_extra/food-101/](https://www.vision.ee.ethz.ch/datasets_extra/food-101/)
+> I got data from Food101 data from [https://www.vision.ee.ethz.ch/datasets\_extra/food-101/](https://www.vision.ee.ethz.ch/datasets_extra/food-101/).

 > I used images and links from [https://cookpad.com/uk/](https://cookpad.com/uk/%20) for the app development.